Redesigning a US Embassy Section to enhance ways of working and accommodate rapid team growth.

 The result was a truly inclusive design process, altogether removing the need for expensive and top-down change management – we call this Change Engagement.

-Together with the final delivery of architectural & MEP drawings, finishes and furnishing specifications and project plans, we also delivered a service and spatial rationale blueprint, to serve as a reference for current and future stakeholders to understand why certain decisions were made, and the best ways to maximise functional value and experience as the space and teams grow.
+Together our a&b partners, we delivered the final architectural & MEP drawings, finishes and furnishing specifications and project plans.
+We also delivered a service and spatial rationale blueprint, to serve as a reference for current and future stakeholders to understand why certain decisions were made, and the best ways to maximise functional value and experience as the space and teams grow.

 One small thing we’re happy to show is the furniture spec – a mix of locally manufactured bespoke pieces by artisans and pre-approved mainstream suppliers.